 The School of Theology fosters an environment where you'll learn to respect various Christian perspectives as you develop an informed faith commitment.
 Faculty members model collegial discussion that is informed by Scripture and centered on Christ.
 Your theological studies will teach you to think carefully about your beliefs and learn to articulate your faith with a balance of humility and confidence.

-In the Biblical Studies, Church History, Intercultural Ministry, Theology, and Youth Ministry programs, you'll learn to avoid simplistic answers to complex questions.
+In the Biblical Studies, Intercultural Ministry, Theology, and Youth Ministry programs, you'll learn to avoid simplistic answers to complex questions.
 Not only will you become familiar with various traditions within Christianity, you'll also understand non-Christian perspectives thoroughly.
 The result of this kind of education is that you'll be able to articulate your beliefs without giving naive or knee-jerk responses to those outside of the faith.
 Alongside your peers, you'll learn to integrate Christian theory and practice.